Ōgi logo Ōgi

 Check

-Enigmatic Komayō enticing players under the full moon for a mystical Ōgi game.
+The enigmatic Komayō invites players under the full moon to a mystical game of Ōgi.